hackclub/hackclub/workshops/stressed_ball/README.md

 ## Sharing

 Leave 15 minutes at the end of the workshop for people to share their work.
 You can hit share link in the live-editor to generate a link to your site.
-Share it with Hack Club by pasting the link below.
+Share it with Hack Club by pasting the link in the input box at the bottom of [this](https://workshops.hackclub.com/stressed_ball/) page.